st-yim/PhillyProject/README.md

   - Records with invalid or missing population values are skipped.
   - Used to compute per capita metrics like vaccinations per capita and market value per capita.

+These input files must be specified via command-line arguments when running the program.
+Their structure supports dynamic parsing, so column order may vary and should be handled at runtime.

 ---

 ## 📁 Data Management Module